epics-docs/epics-docs/specs/ca_protocol.rst

 -  Sequence ID: 56 (each read or write request increases value by one)

-The messsage would be represented as follows:
+The message would be represented as follows:

 ::